Policy Evaluation for Temporal and/or Spatial Dependent Experiments: Introduction

-Third, we systematically study the asymptotic properties of the proposed test procedure by allowing the number of treatment decision stages per day $m$ to diverge with the sample size $n$.
-Such setting arises naturally in ride-sharing platforms since $m$ is usually comparable to $n$.
-Nonetheless, dealing with this setting greatly complicates our theoretical derivation since the continuous mapping theorem \citep{1996Weak} is not applicable when $m\to\infty$.
-See Section \ref{sec:theoretical analysis} for details.
-More importantly, we show that based on the proposed VCDPs, the switchback design likely yields a more efficient estimator compared with a simple design that randomly assigns treatment globally over the course of each day.
+Thirdly, we rigorously study the asymptotic properties of our test procedure under the setting where the number of treatment decision stages per day ($m$) diverges with the sample size ($n$).
+Although this aligns with ride-sharing platforms, it poses theoretical complexities as the continuous mapping theorem \citep{1996Weak} is inapplicable when $m\to\infty$.
+Details are provided in Section \ref{sec:theoretical analysis}.
+Importantly, our analysis reveals that the switchback design is likely to yield more efficient estimators compared to a simple alternating-day design that randomly assigns treatment throughout each day.

-Fourth, we examine the finite sample performance of the parameter estimators and the Wald test statistic by using extensive simulated data sets and four real data sets obtained from Didi.
-Our empirical study verifies our theoretical claims.}
+Fourthly, we evaluate the finite sample performance of our parameter estimators and test statistics using extensive simulations and real datasets from Didi.
+Our empirical findings validate our theoretical assertions.
+Notably, the empirical power of our test increases with the frequency of switchbacks, further affirming the benefits of the switchback design.